prathanjho/recipe-web/README.md

 node local.js
 ```

-The backend should now run at http://localhost:3000 (or the port you set in .env).
+The backend should now run at http://localhost:3000.

 Open the frontend